A Geometric Analysis of Small-sized Language Model Hallucinations: Appendix

-Language model outputs are inherently stochastic: even when queried repeatedly with the same prompt, a model may produce different responses depending on decoding randomness, sampling strategies, and internal uncertainty.
-This variability is often treated as noise or averaged away during evaluation.
-However, repeated sampling exposes latent structure in the generation process, reflecting how a model internally represents and resolves uncertainty.
-Empirically, the statistical properties of this variability appear to differ depending on whether the generated content is factually correct or hallucinatory, motivating a structured analysis of response sets rather than individual outputs.

-A standard approach to analysing collections of generated responses is to map textual outputs into a continuous vector space using sentence-level embedding models~\cite{Reimers_Gurevych_19}.
-Formally, given a response $r$, an embedding model defines a mapping

-where $\mathcal{R}$ denotes the space of textual responses and $d$ is the embedding dimension.
+All prompts were formatted using a standardised instruction-following template of the form: \begin{promptbox}[Generation prompt] \texttt{ You are a helpful assistant.\\ Respond to the following question in a clear and extensive way, adding details.\ where $\mathcal{R}$ denotes the space of textual responses and $d$ is the embedding dimension.
 These representations aim to preserve semantic similarity, such that responses with similar meaning are mapped to nearby points in $\mathbb{R}^d$.
 Embedding-based analyses have been widely adopted to study semantic consistency, diversity, and uncertainty in language model outputs~\cite{Kuhn_Gal_Farquhar_22,Manakul_Liusie_Gales_23}.

-In this work, we instantiate the embedding map $\phi$ using a pretrained sentence-level representation model from the Sentence-Transformers family, namely \href{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2}{\texttt{all-MiniLM-L6-v2}}, mapping sentences and short paragraphs in $\mathbb{R}^{d}, d = 384$.
-The training procedure encourages semantically related texts to be close under cosine similarity by using a large-scale contrastive learning objective over 1+ billions sentence pairs drawn from heterogeneous sources.
-This yields representations both semantically expressive and geometrically well behaved, hence resulting in an embedding space that supports meaningful notions of proximity and dispersion.
+In this work, we instantiate the embedding map $\phi$ using a pretrained sentence-level representation model from the Sentence-Transformers family, namely \href{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2}{\texttt{all-MiniLM-L6-v2}}, which maps sentences and short paragraphs to $\mathbb{R}^{d}$ with $d=384$.
+The training procedure encourages semantically related texts to be close under cosine similarity, using a large-scale contrastive learning objective over more than one billion sentence pairs drawn from heterogeneous sources.
+This yields representations that are both semantically expressive and geometrically well behaved, resulting in an embedding space that supports meaningful notions of proximity and dispersion.
 Relevantly, the model is lightweight, deterministic at inference time, and independent of the LLM under evaluation, allowing us to probe the geometry of response sets without introducing additional stochasticity or task-specific supervision.

 Once responses are embedded, their internal structure can be studied through distances between vectors, with $L_2$-norm providing a direct measure of compactness and dispersion.
 Here, rather than relying solely on summary statistics, analysing and comparing the full empirical distributions of distances enables a more faithful characterisation of structural differences between response sets.